Pease Auditorium: History

 The auditorium was initially planned to be named after John D. Pierce, the first Michigan Superintendent of Public Instruction.
-Ypsilanti residents objected during the construction, and petitioned to change the buildling's namesake to music professor Frederic H. Pease, who died suddenly in 1909.
+Ypsilanti residents objected during the construction, and petitioned to change the building's namesake to music professor Frederic H. Pease, who died suddenly in 1909.
 This effort was successful, and the auditorium was dedicated as Pease Auditorium on June 22, 1915.

 Pease Auditorium featured the latest technologies in construction, ventilation, and lighting at its opening.
 The auditorium was constructed of fireproof concrete and steel, and was fitted with a ventilation system capable of providing entirely new fresh air every ten minutes.
 The building was fitted with 400 electric lights, designed to provide diffuse light that emulated daylight.

 The original plans of the auditorium were drawn to accommodate a large pipe organ, but budget restrictions required the removal of the organ itself from the project.
 Frederick Alexander, successor to Pease as head of the Conservatory of Music, made it his mission to install a grand organ in Pease Auditorium.
 Alexander left $90,000 in his will to fund it, and plans for the organ began after Alexander's death in 1955.
 The first performance on the new Aeolian-Skinner organ was given in October 1960, after a year of tuning by music professor Erich Goldsmith.
 The stage was expanded to account for the size of the organ, removing 100 seats.